fqantonio/aqua/JOURNAL.md

 # Future tasks

-- [ ] Life Cycle Assessment, including the manufacturing of electronics, wiring and yellow filament production? after service, what should it be used for?
+- [ ] Life Cycle Assessment (LCA), including the manufacturing of electronics, wiring and yellow filament production? after service, what should it be used for?
 - [ ] Review BOM costs;
 - [ ] Problems with the GPS accuracy: try to use in CAN mode wiring: https://www.youtube.com/watch?v=L6gyeE3Q22A
 - [ ] Test guided mode: https://ardupilot.org/rover/docs/guided-mode.html